 %%% I can’t get data links to work.
 I always get a Java error and the progress bar sticks at 0%.
 You can close the progress bar box and retry, but I always get the same result no matter which spectra I highlight.
 500 internal server error on POST.
 2/5 Nick gets the same error, but it works for him on GER_Example, where it fails for me.
 JIRA DC10-180.

-%%% Are there still three varieties of data link?
-2/5 Nick will check with Andy.
+%%% Andy says there are now only two varieties of data link – Spectralon and Cosine receptor.
+What are these?
+There’s only one Link button, and the link type is judged from the spectrum’s “Reference Measurement” - if Radiance, then Spectralon.
+If Irradiance, then cosine.
+Otherwise Crash!
+Andy is looking at this.
+I have no info yet on what these two types actually mean.

 %%% Is it possible to view the data links in any way?
 I can’t find a way.
 How does a user tell that they’re set up correctly?
 2/5 Nick will check with Andy by email.
+Andy says they can’t be viewed, and shouldn’t be set up twice.
+This is a significant problem!

 Data links define relationships between data sets or single spectra.
 That is, data links are 1:1 relationships between either two hierarchies or two spectra.
 There are three types of data links.